 Tools > Groups > Stock Groups includes a Price Group tab.
-From the Price Group tab, add new price groups, and drag/drop stock into these groups.
+From the Price Group tab, you can add new price groups, and drag/drop stock into these groups.

-Individual stock can also be added to a price group by editing the stock record, clicking the ellipsis [...] beside the Groups field and adding from the Price Group tab.
+You can also add individual stock to a price group by editing the stock record, selecting the Groups ellipsis [...] and adding from the Price Groups tab.

 It is suggested to name price groups slightly differently to other groups to avoid confusion.
-For example, Price Clothing, rather than just Clothing.
+For example, Price Printers, rather than just Printers.

-Stock can be bulk updated to a specific price group from a Stock List.
-Generate the criteria-based stock list.
+You can bulk update stock to a specific price group from a stock list.
+Generate the list based on any criteria.
 Right click and select Add Stock to Price Group.
-Choose the desired price group, then click OK.
+Select the desired price group and click OK.

-All customer cardfiles in Jim2 must have a default price level.
-When a job or quote is added for a customer, Jim2 will use the customer's default price level to calculate selling prices.
+All customer card files in Jim2 must have a default price level, so when a job or quote is added for that customer, Jim2 will use the customer's default price level to calculate selling prices.